Spring Explorer

-Every year, our successful Spring Explorer programmes develops students’ English language skills through project-based learning activities, interactive learning and lots of fun and adventure.
+Every year, our successful Spring Explorer programmes improve students’ English language skills through project-based learning activities, interactive learning and lots of fun and adventure.

-We encourage students to become more confident, independent learners while they develop 21st century life skills that will benefit their future learning, life and work.
+We help students become more confident, independent learners, while they learn 21st century skills that will help them in their future learning, life and work.

 Course overview